roger-c123/btd6scripts/README.md

-### BTD 6 Script
+### BTD 6 Bot

-This is a windows script that plays for you assuming you use cheat engine to freeze your gold.
+This is a windows AHK bot that plays for you assuming you use cheat engine to freeze your gold.
 You need to play at 1920 x 1080 and keep the game focused.

 It attempts to get every medal on every map (including CHIMPS and expert map).